HSE-Perm-projects-23-24/mikhaylov-docs/SYRCoSE 2024 paper.md

 ### H. Phase G: Implementation Governance

 At this stage, monitoring and control over the implementation of the platform development and implementation project was carried out.

+During the infrastructure setup on the GitHub service, organizations were created for two groups of students taking the course.
+Repositories for manual tasks and programming tasks were created for the organizations, as well as repositories for auxiliary course materials, such as instructions for working on the platform and setting up the necessary software.
+A project "Algorithms and Data Structures 23/24" was created in the organization for course task management, and a kanban board was set up to visualize project task cards.

+For the integration of the web application, forks of repositories with the source code of the server and client parts of the Online Calculator web application were added into the organization.
+The process of automatic assembly and updating of deployed web application stands was implemented on a rented cloud server according to the CI/CD scenario using the GitHub Actions service.

+During the work on setting up automatic task checking, the functionality of performing auto-tests, code style checking, and static code analysis using the SonarCloud service was implemented.

+At the stage of integrating the platform into the educational process, students were added to the organization's members for conducting the course and distributed into teams, necessary materials and introductory tasks for learning to work with the platform were added to the project.

 ### I. Phase H: Architecture Change Management